Sensationull/countries-api/README.md

 I came back to refactor the code so that client-side routing could be implemented with React router.

 I was originally unable to figure out how to pull the border country names for a specfic country from the API.
 As far as I can tell, you can't right now.
 So to overcome that issue,  I'm doing a comparison of the country alphaCode3 (ie. VEN = Venezuela) given by the API to represent the border countries and the data.json file where all the country objects exist.
 When a match is found, I place the resulting name into the button.
 I wrapped the button in a Link component to enable navigation to that country's page.

+Lastly before deploying, I figured out how to do a simple implementation of a page transition via Framer motion.
+As it currently stands, it's a fade-out/fade-in of the old and new components, but I'd like to play around with it a bit more.

 ### Built with

 - Semantic HTML5 markup